kiranpathak-dev/food-recommendation-chromadb/README.md

 # Food Recommendation System with Similarity Search using ChromaDB

 This project is a food recommendation system that uses Natural Language Processing (NLP) and vector similarity search to suggest food items based on a user's query.
-The system leverages **ChromaDB** for vector storage, **SentenceTransformer** for generating text embeddings, and (optionally) **zero-shot classification using BART MNLI** for dietary categorization.
+The system leverages **ChromaDB** for vector storage, **SentenceTransformer** for generating text embeddings, and **zero-shot classification using BART MNLI** for dietary categorization.

 ## Project Overview